fanghenshaometeor/ood-kpca-extension/README.md

 Prepare in-distribution and out-distribution data sets following the instructions in the [KNN repo](https://github.com/deeplearning-wisc/knn-ood).
 Then, modify the data paths in `utils_ood.py` as yours.

-For ResNet50 on ImageNet under supervised contrastive learning, download our model checkpoint and put it as
+For ResNet50 on ImageNet under supervised contrastive learning, download our trained checkpoint and put it as
 ```
 ood-kpca-extension
 ├── model